helloweilei/go.github.io/docs/后端/Spring Boot/rmm.md

 </openSlotList>
 ```

 The important part of this response is the use of an HTTP response code to indicate something has gone wrong.
 In this case a 409 seems a good choice to indicate that someone else has already updated the resource in an incompatible way.
 Rather than using a return code of 200 but including an error response, at level 2 we explicitly use some kind of error response like this.
-It's up to the protocol designer to decide what codes to use, but there should be a non-2xx response if an error crops up.
-Level 2 introduces using HTTP verbs and HTTP response codes.
+It's up to the protocol designer to decide what codes to use, but there should be a non-2xx response if an error crops up. `Level 2 introduces using HTTP verbs and HTTP response codes.`

 There is an inconsistency creeping in here.
-REST advocates talk about using all the HTTP verbs.
+REST advocates(拥护者) talk about using all the HTTP verbs.
 They also justify their approach by saying that REST is attempting to learn from the practical success of the web.
 But the world-wide web doesn't use PUT or DELETE much in practice.
 There are sensible reasons for using PUT and DELETE more, but the existence proof of the web isn't one of them.

 The key elements that are supported by the existence of the web are the strong separation between safe (eg GET) and non-safe operations, together with using status codes to help communicate the kinds of errors you run into.